Knowledge /Culture /Economy Conference

 Delegates have the option of arranging their own accommodation in Parramatta or using the service provided as part of the online registration system.

-We have negotiated special accommodation rates at Novotel Parramatta, Parkroyal Parramatta, Rydges Parramatta and Mantra Parramatta on your behalf.
+We have negotiated special rates at Novotel Parramatta, Parkroyal Parramatta, Rydges Parramatta and Mantra Parramatta on your behalf.

 Budget accommodation - There is a list of budget accommodation options available in and around Parramatta on the Discover Parramatta website (opens in a new window).
 For any further information on the hotel and facilities, please contact the hotel directly.